Why does Weymouth need a flood and coastal defence scheme?

 How does the scheme impact the town and surrounding areas?

-If the outline business case (OBC) is successful and the scheme fully funded, then the town, community and surrounding areas will benefit from enhanced flood resilience.
+If the Outline Business Case (OBC) is successful and the scheme fully funded, then the town, community and surrounding areas will benefit from enhanced flood resilience.
 The areas currently at risk of flooding will flood less frequently than they would without improvements.
 This should also provide environmental and regenerative benefits to the area.

 How can I share my views about the proposals?